 From Godiva to Leonidas, Cote d’Or to Neuhaus, Belgium is an indulgence that even I tried to stop myself, I couldn’t say no to occasionally.
 It’s almost an insult if I didn’t buy any chocolates for my dear friends and families when they knew I was in Brussels!
 I was trying to avoid those worldwide retail brands (as they are basically available anywhere in the world… well yeah, maybe they taste better in Brussels, but I was looking for something different), and so I headed to Galeries Royales Saint-Hubert, the Gallery is an upscale shoppe comprised of a line of historic buildings and an elegant glass ceiling.
 There you may find some nice designer stores and chocolatier, like Mary Chocolatier.
 But of course, Leonidas, Pierre Marcolini, and Neuhaus are there, too.

 On the other end of the Galeries Royales Saint-Hubert, end your day of walk visiting the Nova Cinema.
 It is an art-house movie theatre with café bar and it’s opened in 1997.
 The theatre is opened supported by a non-profit organization and they featured classic cinema to the audience.
-It could be a special experience to those who enjoy old movies!
+It could be a special experience for those who enjoy old movies!